-Adverse possession—a legal concept dating back to the Middle Ages—poses a potential to your land.
+Adverse possession—a legal concept dating back to the Middle Ages—could pose a threat to your Alabama land.
 How?
-You likely have two or three neighbors whose land borders yours.
-While it may seem surprising, those neighbors might be able to gain legal title to pieces of your property.
-And while less likely, the law also allows an unknown trespasser—not a neighbor whom you know—to squat on your land and develop the same type of claim to ownership.
+You likely have two or three neighbors whose property borders yours.
+While surprising, those neighbors might be able to gain legal title to pieces of your property.
+And though less likely, the law also allows an unknown trespasser—not a neighbor whom you know—to squat on land and develop the same type of claim to ownership.

-To make sure that your land remains yours and that a neighbor can’t claim a portion of it, you should familiarize yourself with Alabama's rules on adverse possession.
-There may also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.
+To make sure that your land remains yours, it's worth familiarizing yourself with Alabama's rules on adverse possession.
+There might even be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.

-An example is helpful here.
-Imagine that Ben and Mary live next to one another in Daphne.
-There is no dividing fence or boundary between their yards.
-Ben builds a shed that is actually on Mary’s side of the property, covering about ten square feet of earth.
+Imagine, by way of example, that Ben comes across what appears to be a vacant lot in Daphne, but which is actually owned by Mary, who lives elsewhere.
+Ben builds a studio there, plants trees, and repairs the fence.
 Mary doesn't say anything.
-Ben uses the shed as if it were on his own land.
-He does this for ten years.
+Ben does this for 20 years.
 Under the rubric described above, Ben can probably establish that he "owns" the land on which he was encroaching.
-Mary could have stopped Ben by asking, over those ten years, that he remove his shed, or insist that he sign a rental agreement.
-But Alabama courts won't let Mary kick out Mary after she ignored her rights for a full decade.
+Mary could have stopped Ben by asking that he get out, or insisting that he sign a rental agreement.
+But Alabama courts won't let Mary kick out Mary after she ignored her rights for a full two decades.

-In some states, a crucial legal determination is whether the trespasser knew that he or she was trespassing.
+In some states, a crucial legal determination is whether the trespasser knew that he or she was trespassing, and/or acted in good faith.
 In Alabama, this does not matter.
 The doctrine of adverse possession protects someone who has honestly entered and held possession in the belief that the land is his or her own, as well as one who knowingly appropriates the land of others for the specific purpose of acquiring title.

 What should you do if you spot a trespasser or a neighbor encroaching on your land?
-Chances are, it's an innocent mistake on the person's part.
-Given that, your first step should be to nicely ask the trespasser to move and to remove any structures or property on your land.
-More often than not, the person will comply.
+Chances are, it's an innocent mistake.
+Your first step should be to politely ask the trespasser to move and to remove any structures or property on your land.

-If the trespasser does not comply, you may be forced to consult a lawyer and bring an action to quiet title—a legal method for determining who holds title to land.
-In an action to quiet title, you’re asking an Alabama state court judge to issue an order declaring that you, and not the trespasser, are the true owner of the land.
+If the trespasser does not comply, you might be forced to consult a lawyer and bring legal action; most likely an action to "quiet title."
+This means asking a court to determine who holds title to land, and hopefully issue an order declaring that you, and not the trespasser, are its true owner.